|

 Channel lock pliers

-Screwdrivers - 3 sizes of flat, 3 sizes of Phillips and a set of tiny screwdrivers
+Screwdrivers - 3 sizes of flat, 3 sizes of Phillips and a set

 ½ inch drive torque wrench - up to 200 lb-ft